waleedkhalid1/nn-dataset-1/abrain/data/transform/README.md

-## Package for data transformation and normalization algorithms
+## Package for Data Transformation and Normalization Algorithms